 This bill proposes significant updates to the current statutes regarding the administration of abortion-inducing drugs.
 Under the new provisions, a qualified physician must conduct an in-person examination of the patient before providing the drug, which includes verifying pregnancy, determining blood type, informing the patient of potential side effects, and documenting specific medical details in the patient's chart.
 Additionally, the physician must be credentialed to manage complications or have a signed agreement with another qualified physician.
-Follow-up appointments are mandated to confirm the termination of pregnancy and assess bleeding, with documentation of efforts to ensure patient compliance required in the medical record.
+The bill also mandates scheduling a follow-up visit to confirm the termination of pregnancy and assess bleeding, with documentation of efforts to ensure the patient returns for this appointment.

 Statutes affected: Introduced Version: 36-2160